Showing that a store is secure

 Security is one of the main things to consider when opening an online store.
 When shopping online, people use their most sensitive information: their names, addresses, and credit card details.
 That’s why you need to ensure that all the data in your store is processed in a completely secure way and can’t be accessed by violators.

 In Ecwid your and your customers’ information is completely safe.
 Please, check our article about what we do to protect your customers’ data.

 The Chrome browser now marks all HTTP websites as not secure.
 It means that if a customer opens your website which uses HTTP connection (without 'S'), they will see a clear warning about it.
-Right now, you may already notice a grey note in the Chrome address bar when you open an HTTP website:
+Right now, you may already notice a grey "Not Secure" note in the Chrome address bar when you open an HTTP website:

 Since Chrome is one of the most popular browsers, you risk losing potential customers.
 Users are not likely to place orders in a store that runs on an insecure website.

 Since Google now clearly informs the users that an HTTP website is not secure and may even lower it in the search results, we want to ensure that all Ecwid merchants sell their products on trusted HTTPS websites.

 We will display a warning "Your store runs on an insecure HTTP site", if your Store location address is an http:// link:

 We strongly recommend switching your website to HTTPS protocol.
 By serving your site over HTTPS you are proving that anything you are delivering to your customers could not have been interfered with as the communication has been encrypted between the browser and the host.